nhecht/blueprints-learn.en/help/blueprints/experience-platform/deployment/guardrails.md

 ---
 # Guardrails

-Guardrails are recommended thresholds that provide guidance for data and system usage, optimizing performance, and avoiding errors or unexpected results in Adobe Experience Platform and applications.
-Guardrails are intended to reflect system constrainsts and performance expectations to facilitate customer architecture and use case performance optimization.
-Guardrails are not intended to be service level agreements, for information on product specific service level agreements please refer to the Product Descriptions documentation linked below.
+Guardrails are recommended thresholds that provide guidance for data and system usage in Adobe Experience Platform and applications.
+Guardrails reflect system constraints and performance expectations to optimize customer architecture and use case performance, and help to avoid errors or unexpected results.
+Guardrails are not intended to be service level agreements.

+For information on specific service level agreements for applications and features, refer to "Application and feature descriptions" at the bottom of this page.

 ## Guardrails Reference Documentation for Adobe Experience Platform and Applications

+The following pages provide information about guardrails for Adobe Experience Platform features, services, and applications:

 [Data ingestion guardrails](https://experienceleague.adobe.com/docs/experience-platform/ingestion/guardrails.html?lang=en)